 Option Exercises and Year-End Holdings.
-The following table provides certain information with respect to stock options granted by Boston Properties in recognition of services rendered in fiscal year 2000 to the Chairman of the Board, the Chief Executive Officer and each of the four named executive officers pursuant to the 1997 Stock Plan.
+The following table provides certain information with respect to stock options granted by Boston Properties in recognition of services rendered in fiscal year 2001 to the Chairman of the Board, the Chief Executive Officer and each of the three other named executive officers pursuant to the 1997 Stock Plan.
 All stock options were granted at an exercise price equal to the fair market value on the date of grant.
-The Chairman of the Board and the Chief Executive Officer received a grant of options on February 2, 2001, which was intended to cover a three-year period, as discussed in the Compensation Committee Report included elsewhere in this proxy statement.
-The closing price of the common stock on February 2, 2001, the date of grant, was \$42.12.
-Each of the remaining four named executive officers received a grant of options on January 18, 2001.
-The closing price of the common stock on January 18, 2001, the date of grant, was \$40.75.
-One third of these options vest on each of the first, second and third anniversary of the date of grant.
+The Chairman of the Board and the Chief Executive Officer did not receive any option grants in fiscal year 2001, however, the three other named executive officers received a grant of options on January 17, 2002.
+The closing price of the common stock on January 17, 2002, the date of grant, was \$37.70.
+One-third of these options vest on each of the first, second and third anniversary of the date of grant.